 - Grading system (including how grades of A, B, C, etc. are defined)

 - Academic and professional conduct policies, including information about:

 - Academic performance standards

 You must submit grades to the Registrar’s Office online.

 WebAdvisor is linked directly to our student academic record database, Colleague.
-This improves accuracy and makes it easier and more efficient for you to submit grades from most locations where you have Internet access (including overseas).
 This is the same system that students use to check their academic records, such as grades and schedule.

-- Your WebAdvisor username is the first part of your lclark.edu email address (everything that appears before “@lclark.edu”; ex: if your email address is “firstname.lastname@example.org,” your username is “gradreg”)
+- If your account was created prior to May 2020 your WebAdvisor username will be the first part of your lclark.edu email address (everything that appears before “@lclark.edu”; ex: if your email address is “email@example.com,” your username is “gradreg”)

 - Your WebAdvisor password is your @lclark.edu email password

 - Click on WebAdvisor in the right-hand navigation.

 - You will be asked to enter the login and password that you use to access your Lewis & Clark email